-The admissions application for the 2014-2015 academic year is available here.
+View the admissions application for the 2014-2015 academic year.
 The application deadline is March 1, 2014 Applications received after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
 For maximum scholarship consideration, apply by December 1, 2013.

 For transfer and "transition" (UC transfer) students, the priority deadline is March 1, 2014 for the fall semester and November 1, 2013, for the spring semester.

 Application for High School Students

 The application for the University of Cincinnati and DAAP are one in the same.
 High school students and other applicants hoping to begin their college careers must apply through the Common Application.
 A high school admissions application is considered to be complete when the Office of Admissions has received the following documentation: